Discover the key differences between UX and UI design—and figure out which is the better career path for you.

 3. How do UX and UI design work together?

-We’ve explored the differences between UX and UI, now let’s take a look at how they work together.
+We’ve explored the differences between UX and UI.
+Now let’s take a look at how they work together.

-You might be wondering if one is more important than the other, but the reality is they’re both crucial!
+You might be wondering if one is more important than the other, but the reality is: they’re both crucial!

 Designer Helga Moreno put it rather eloquently in her article The Gap Between UX And UI Design: “Something that looks great but is difficult to use is exemplary of great UI and poor UX.
 While something very usable that looks terrible is exemplary of great UX and poor UI.”